VCSE Digital Skills Survey

 Our survey was designed to change that by providing real, local evidence to guide future support for tech-for-good initiatives.
 We heard from a wide range of VCSEs, including volunteer-led groups, frontline service providers and regional charities.

-Thanks to the incredible input from organisations across the region, we’re developing a detailed report that will:
+Thanks to the incredible input from organisations across the region, we’re developing a detailed report to:

 Who it’s for